Herbert Hoover: Presidency (1929–1933)

 Hoover saw the presidency as a vehicle for improving the conditions of all Americans by encouraging public-private cooperation—what he termed "volunteerism".
 He tended to oppose governmental coercion or intervention, as he thought they infringed on American ideals of individualism and self-reliance.
+Hoover did, however, advocate government-funded pensions for those over the age of 65, although this proposal was not acted on during his presidency.
 The first major bill that he signed, the Agricultural Marketing Act of 1929, established the Federal Farm Board in order to stabilize farm prices.
 Hoover made extensive use of commissions to study issues and propose solutions, and many of those commissions were sponsored by private donors rather than by the government.
 One of the commissions started by Hoover, the Research Committee on Social Trends, was tasked with surveying the entirety of American society.
 He appointed a Cabinet consisting largely of wealthy, business-oriented conservatives, including Secretary of the Treasury Andrew Mellon.
 Lou Henry Hoover was an activist First Lady.
 She typified the new woman of the post–World War I era: intelligent, robust, and aware of multiple female possibilities.

+Domestic policy

 Great Depression

 On taking office, Hoover said that "given the chance to go forward with the policies of the last eight years, we shall soon with the help of God, be in sight of the day when poverty will be banished from this nation".
 Having seen the fruits of prosperity brought by technological progress, many shared Hoover's optimism, and the already bullish stock market climbed even higher on Hoover's accession.
 This optimism concealed several threats to sustained U.S. economic growth, including a persistent farm crisis, a saturation of consumer goods like automobiles, and growing income inequality.
 Most dangerous of all to the economy was excessive speculation that had raised stock prices far beyond their value.
 Some regulators and bankers had warned Coolidge and Hoover that a failure to curb speculation would lead to "one of the greatest financial catastrophes that this country has ever seen," but both presidents were reluctant to become involved with the workings of the Federal Reserve System, which regulated banks.

 In late October 1929, the stock market crashed, and the worldwide economy began to spiral downward into the Great Depression.
 The causes of the Great Depression remain a matter of debate, but Hoover viewed a lack of confidence in the financial system as the fundamental economic problem facing the nation.
-He sought to avoid direct federal intervention, believing that the best way to bolster the economy was through the strengthening of businesses such as banks and railroads.
-He also feared that allowing individuals on the "dole" would permanently weaken the country.
+He sought to avoid federal intervention, believing that the best way to bolster the economy was through the strengthening of businesses such as banks and railroads.
+He also feared that allowing individuals on the "dole" would permanently weaken the country, and believed that "relief to individuals from the federal government would bring an inevitable train of corruption and waste such as our nation had never witnessed."
 Instead, Hoover strongly believed that local governments and private giving should address the needs of individuals.